 | AI Integration | Afterthought | Native, first-class |

-No. D-POAF is a complementary framework that can work alongside existing methodologies.
-It provides proof-oriented thinking, decentralized governance, and AI-native practices that enhance traditional approaches.
+No. D-POAF is a complementary framework that works alongside existing methodologies.
+It adds proof-oriented thinking, decentralized governance, and AI-native practices that enhance traditional approaches.

-Yes!
-While D-POAF is designed for AI-native engineering, its principles of proof, evidence, and governance apply to any software project where trust and accountability matter.
+Yes.
+While D-POAF is designed for AI-enabled engineering, its principles of proof, evidence, and governance apply to any software project where trust and accountability matter.

 D-POAF introduces new concepts (Waves, Proofs, Living Governance), but teams familiar with Agile will find many patterns recognizable.
-Start with the core principles and adopt incrementally.
+Start with the Practical Guide and the Starter Kit — one Wave is enough to understand the framework in practice.

 No. D-POAF applies to any team size.
-Whether you’re working solo, in a small team, a growing company, or a large enterprise, you can adopt the proof-oriented principles that make sense for your context and scale them as your organization evolves.
+Whether you’re working solo, in a small team, or a large enterprise, you can adopt proof-oriented principles incrementally and scale as you grow.

 D-POAF is a community-driven framework.
 We welcome contributions in several forms: